suhasgumma/100-Days-Of-Kubernetes/README.md

 * Use CNI plugin that supports Network Policy API
 * Create Policies that selects Pods using podSelector and/or namespaceSelector
 * Use default policy to deny all ingress & engress traffic

+### Control Plane Hardening
+* Set up TLS encryption
+* Set up strong authentication methods
+* Disable access to internet and unnecessary, or untrusted networks
+* Use RBAC policies to restrict access
+* Secure the etcd datastore with authentication and RBAC policies
+* Protect kubeconfig files from unauthorized modifications